 If your business wants to capture a loyal audience, you can no longer exist just to sell.
-Social media permeates our world today, which means showcasing social responsibility is crucial.
+Social media permeates our world today, which means showcasing social responsibility in marketing is crucial.

 On social media, news spreads like wildfire.
 Ultimately, everyone has now become a reporter to their followers.
 We share, retweet, and respond to worldwide issues as they play out.